Vaccines --- Kill or Cure?

 Dr. Faria is a consultant neurosurgeon and author of Vandals at the Gates of Medicine (1995) and Medical Warrior: Fighting Corporate Socialized Medicine (Macon, Georgia, Hacienda Publishing, Inc, 1997).
 He is also Editor-in-Chief of the Medical Sentinel.

-Originally published in the March/April 2000 issue of the Medical Sentinel.
-Copyright ©2000 Association of American Physicians and Surgeons.
+This article was originally published in the March/April 2000 issue of the Medical Sentinel.